 - Junior Sports Star of the Year

 One and All Community Program

 The Esperance One and All Community Program is all about making sport and recreation fun through a variety of activities, games and challenges.
 It’s free and suitable for all ages and abilities.

 You can register for one or any number of the clinics.
 Come dressed to participate and don’t forget to slip, slop & slap!

-The next program will run over the summer holidays in January from the 9th to the 13th January 2017.
-Find out all the details and download the flyer here.
+The next program will run over the April school holidays in January from the 18th to the 21st April 2017 - details soon.